tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 ### 3.13 Parts of Test Labels (non-normative)

 We have followed a convention for forming the human readable Test labels.
-This convention reflects the Test type (i.e. subclass of `Data Quality Need`), the `bdqffdq:InformationElements` that the Test acts upon and the nature of the Evaluation that is being carried out.
+This convention reflects the Test type (i.e. subclass of `Data Quality Need`), the `Information Elements` that the Test acts upon and the nature of the Evaluation that is being carried out.
 By covention, these elements are placed in upper case and separated by underscores in the Test label.

-For example the Test with the label "VALIDATION_COUNTRYCODE_STANDARD" checks that the value of the country code is a valid ISO country code has a Test label composed from:
+For example the Test with the label "VALIDATION_COUNTRYCODE_STANDARD" validates the value of the `dwc:countryCode` against ISO country codes.
+This Test label is composed from:

 * Test Type: `Validation` -> VALIDATION
 * The `Information Element`: `dwc:countryCode` -> COUNTRYCODE